-Computer Programming courses provide students with the knowledge and skills necessary to construct computer programs in one or more languages.
-Computer coding and program structure are often introduced with the BASIC language, but other computer languages, such as Visual Basic (VB), Java, Pascal, C++, and C#, may be used instead.
-Students learn to structure, create, document, and debug computer programs.
+The Intro to Computer Programming courses provides students with the knowledge and skills necessary to construct computer programs in JavaScript.
+Students learn the basics in how to structure, create, document, and debug computer programs.
 Advanced courses may include instruction in object-oriented programming to help students develop applications for Windows, database, multimedia, games, mobile and/or Web environments.
 An emphasis is placed on design, style, clarity, and efficiency.
 In these courses, students apply the skills they learn to relevant authentic applications.
+Other than coding, topics covered in this class are the structure of the internet, basics of algorithms, and basic cybersecurity and the global impacts of it.